component-driven/component-driven-development/src/exercises/3-Primitives/Readme.md

 In this exercise we’ll create reusable primitive components.
 We’ll create a button, an input field, a custom select, a text component and a heading component.
-We'll learn and how to access design tokens (values we’ve defined in the `theme.js` file in the previous exercise).
+We'll learn how to access design tokens (values we’ve defined in the `theme.js` file in the previous exercise).

 ## 3.1.
 Using design tokens